 After more guides about taking drugs in the Netherlands?
 What about a guide to smoking weed in Amsterdam?
 We’ve got you covered!

 What is your opinion on how drug use is dealt with when taking drugs in the Netherlands?
-Leave a comment!
+Leave a comment below!